Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Colonial EraHorticulture & ForestryIndustry & CommerceNatural Resources.

 Location.
 39° 45.016′ N, 75° 32.734′ W. Marker is in Wilmington, Delaware, in New Castle County.
 It is in Brandywine Park.
-Marker is on South Park Drive west of North King Street (Business U.S. 13), on the right when traveling west.
+It is on South Park Drive west of North King Street (Business U.S. 13), on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1401 N Market St, Wilmington DE 19801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Jonathan P. Whitcomb Memorial Music Circle (within shouting distance of this marker); H. Fletcher Brown: The Man and the Vocational School (about 300 feet away, measured in a direct line); Old Soldiers' Park (about 300 feet away); James H. Sills, Jr. (about 400 feet away); Mayor James H. Sills, Jr. Bridge (about 400 feet away); Forgotten Heroes (about 500 feet away); Looking Back… (about 600 feet away); Lower Dam and North Short Millrace (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Jonathan P. Whitcomb Memorial Music Circle (within shouting distance of this marker); H. Fletcher Brown: The Man and the Vocational School (about 300 feet away, measured in a direct line); Old Soldiers' Park (about 300 feet away); James H. Sills, Jr. (about 400 feet away); Mayor James H. Sills, Jr. Bridge (about 400 feet away); Forgotten Heroes (about 500 feet away); Looking Back… (about 600 feet away); Lower Dam and North Short Millrace (about 600 feet away).
 Touch for a list and map of all markers in Wilmington.

 Paid Advertisement